kiegroup/kie-docker-ci-images/README.md

     mvn clean install -P !all,kie-artifacts

-You can run the build only for KIE Docker UI using:

-    mvn clean install -P !all,kie-docker-ui

-NOTE: There exist some helper scripts to perform common maintainance tasks and run more complex builds located at  source folder `/scripts'.
+NOTE: There exist some helper scripts to perform common maintenance tasks and run more complex builds located at  source folder `/scripts'.
 Feel free to take a look at them.

 Notes
 -----